 At 28 months old your child may start to show an increasing interest in arts and crafts.
 Some fine motor skills activities that are best suited for this age are painting with watercolor paints, stickers, sidewalk chalk and playdough.
 They are also able to grasp small objects with ease and are able to stack blocks as well.
 They will enjoy building blocks and larger lego´s and other manipulative toys at this stage to help develop their fine motor skills.

 By 28 months old they should be able to dress themselves by now and will still need assistance with buttons, snaps, velcro and zippers.
 They should be able to drink from a cup and may be able to grasp utensils.

 Your toddler is able to follow simple commands such as “Clean up” or “Go to your room.”
 However, they might not always cooperate as they are beginning to assert themselves and discover the power of the word “NO!”
 They will also be able to recall events of the day or perhaps a day before but they won’t always be in chronological order.
 Their concept of time will develop later so don’t get discouraged if they can’t exactly remember things in the proper sequence.

 Your child will be either to verbally name or point to a body part that is injured or upset, such as a tummy ache.
 They will start to associate basic body parts such as eyes, ears, nose and mouth.
 It is important to engage them in conversation and read with them at this stage.
 Their brain is developing quickly to others or you will find yourself getting discouraged very quickly.

-Your toddler at 28 months old will enjoy looking at pictures in books and are able to recognize objects.
+Your toddlers cognitive development at 28 months old will enjoy looking at pictures in books and are able to recognize objects.
 They will enjoy looking at photographs of familiar faces.
 Also they will be able to locate objects hidden under covers as they gain a better understanding of object permanence.

 Using their imagination